sivy/monkinetic-2020-content/posts/2006-10-31-gums-of-the-tiger.md

-Slug: gums-of-the-tiger
+date: 2006-10-31
-Date: 2006-10-31
+slug: gums-of-the-tiger
-Title: Gums of the Tiger
+title: Gums of the Tiger
-layout: post
+---

-I read Tom Clancy&#39;s &quot;Teeth Of The Tiger&quot; this weekend.
+I read Tom Clancy's "Teeth Of The Tiger" this weekend.
 [Yawn](http://www.redmonk.net/more/reviews/teeth_of_the_tiger).